 Dr. Solet noted the requirement not to put a small cell installation on a double pole and that exposed wiring was only allowed on wood poles.
 She asked if there would be multiple cooling fans if multiple providers were accommodated on a pole.
 Ms. Burks explained that the companies that installed equipment for multiple providers put all the equipment in one equipment cabinet (sometimes called a shroud).
 The cooling fan would be located inside that equipment cabinet.
 Dr. Solet said she did not want additional exposed wires added to wood poles.
 Ms. Burks explained that the wires could not be located inside a solid wood pole, and that was why a distinction was made between wiring on wood poles vs. hollow metal poles.
-Dr. Solet displayed photographs of the very messy wires and garbage bags located on poles on her street.
+Dr. Solet displayed photographs of the very messy wires and garbage bags located on poles on her streetBerkeley Street in the Old Cambridge Historic District.
 She said it was very unsightly.
 What could be done about it?